ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

 volume
-  The volume serial (VOLSER)is where the data set resides.
+  The volume serial (VOLSER) is where the data set resides.
 The option is required only when the data set is not cataloged on the system.

   When configured, the `zos_job_submit <./zos_job_submit.html>`_ will try to catalog the data set for the volume serial.
 If it is not able to, the module will fail.

-  Ignored for *location=USS* and *location=LOCAL*.
+  Ignored for *location=uss* and *location=local*.

   | **required**: False
   | **type**: str